Citizens' Defense: On the European Stage

 Though the Citizens' Defense was involved in internal struggle, it soon became entangled in foreign conflict.
 Indeed, many of its leaders saw its primary purpose as providing defense for Germany's frontiers.
 In March of 1921, the Allies, citing the Treaty of Versailles, demanded the dissolution of the illegal paramilitary and occupied two German cities along the Rhine.
 But Germany did not disband it.
 That same month, German Communists attempted a short-lived revolt.
 And in May, Germany sent the Citizens' Defense to help crush a Polish uprising in the important coal province of Upper Silesia.
 (The fighting had been brought about by the controversy over the results of the plebiscite that had been held there to determine whether Upper Silesia would be controlled by Germany or Poland.)

 Dissolution

 All these conflicts may have given the Berlin government justification for the Citizens' Defense.
 But Germany was hoping to negotiate a more lenient peace deal with the Allies and did not believe resistance to France and Britain would be successful anyway.
 The German government was replaced in May.
 The new government was determined to cooperate with the Allies, in the hopes that this would help them achieve a better peace.
-So on June 29, 1921, Germany officially dissolved the Citizens' Defense, and the Bavarian government, beginning to fear the goals of the paramilitary, allowed it, though Gustav von Kahr soon resigned as Bavarian Minister-President.
+So on 29 June 1921 Germany officially dissolved the Citizens' Defense, and the Bavarian government, beginning to fear the goals of the paramilitary, allowed it, although Gustav von Kahr soon resigned as Bavarian Minister-President.
 Disbanded Citizens' Defense militants went on to join other far-right paramilitaries, like the Bund Bayern und Reich ("League for Bavaria and Empire"), the chief successor organization of the Citizens' Defense.